dungeon-hub/dungeon-hub-docs/Writerside/topics/Embed-Management.md

 ### URL format

 Some fields in the embed can contain a URL.
 This URL is often a link to an image that should be used, but it can reference any possible url.
-These fields are checked before the embed is sent, and any of the URLs are not valid, an error will be shown.
+These fields are checked before the embed is sent, and if any of the URLs are not valid, an error will be shown.
 The URL must contain a valid protocol, meaning it must start with e.g. `http://` or `https://`.

 ### Message Link